Here you'll find a list of terms commonly used when referring to the SpotMe platform and its components.

 Live preview - or stream preview - A view of the stream in the studio before being live.
 Speakers that are added to the live preview, before going live, cannot be seen and heard by the audience.

 Live stream - When a live event, discussion, or session is shown in real time over the internet via software to virtual event attendees.
 Live streams are created in Backstage using the Live sessions interface, and are linked to agenda sessions.

-Login - This is the process of an app user accessing an event via the app, or Backstage users accessing Backstage.
+Login - This is the process of beginning to use a digital event platform: of an app user accessing an event via the app, or Backstage users accessing Backstage.

 Maps - SpotMe module used to import venue maps, organize them into floors, and add interactive markers linked to the rooms in which sessions will take place.